Uncanny X-Men: 1975–1991: Chris Claremont era

 Claremont attempted to write Scott Summers/Cyclops out of the series, by having him marry Madelyne Pryor in #175 (Nov.
 1983); she gave birth to his son in #201 (Jan.
 1986).
 The X-Factor series was launched two months later and featured the original five X-Men.
 This meant the resurrection of Jean Grey (performed by retcon, the character appearing from #101 having never really been her), and having Scott Summers/Cyclops abandon his wife and child.
 Claremont strongly objected to the latter, and was hostile towards the title until Louise Simonson became writer.

 Artist Arthur Adams began a long association with the team by drawing The Uncanny X-Men Annual #9 (1985) and would serve as the artist on several of the Annuals in the next few years.

 The end of 1986 saw the first crossover between X-Men titles, the "Mutant Massacre", which saw a large number of Morlocks killed by the Marauders, acting under orders from the mysterious Nathaniel Essex/Mister Sinister The late 1980s saw several other crossovers: 1988's "Fall of the Mutants" and 1989's "Inferno", which resolved the issue of Madelyne Pryor by revealing her to have been a clone of Jean Grey created by Sinister.
-The cast was shaken up, with the addition of Psylocke, the Dazzler, Longshot and Havok in early 1987, as well as the first appearances of NPR-TV reporter Manoli Wetherell in #226 (1988), new teenage mutant Jubilation Lee/Jubilee in #244 (1989), and Remy LeBeau/Gambit in Uncanny X-Men Annual #14 (1990).
-The X-Men left their traditional residence in Westchester County, New York, and lived variously on Alcatraz, Muir Island and in the Australian outback.
+The cast was shaken up, with the addition of Psylocke, Dazzler, Longshot and Havok in early 1987, as well as the first appearances of NPR-TV reporter Manoli Wetherell in #226 (1988), new teenage mutant Jubilation Lee/Jubilee in #244 (1989), and Remy LeBeau/Gambit in Uncanny X-Men #266 (1990).
+The X-Men left their traditional residence in Westchester County, New York, and lived variously on Alcatraz, Muir Island, and the Australian outback.
 The "X-Tinction Agenda" crossover, in which the X-Men, X-Factor and the New Mutants fight against the government of Genosha for mutant rights, was published in the fall of 1990.

 The title became twice-monthly from 1988 to 1990 every summer, and helped to launch the careers of artists Marc Silvestri and Jim Lee.
 In 1991 another X-Men title was launched, titled simply X-Men; both titles were now published monthly.
 Claremont wrote the first three issue of this series, in which the X-Factor and X-Men teams reunited with Professor Xavier at the school.
 Claremont left Marvel after disputes with Bob Harras and artist Jim Lee (of X-Men).
 Claremont's final issue of Uncanny X-Men was #279, during the "Muir Island Saga", which is set before those events.